UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Inpainting and Extrapolation

 \section{Inpainting and Extrapolation}

-Figure~\ref{fig:inpainting} shows that Show-o Turbo can efficiently fill in missing parts of an image with high quality in just 2 to 4 steps, based on the given prompt.
-Meanwhile, Figure~\ref{fig:extrapolation} demonstrates that Show-o Turbo can smoothly complete image extrapolation in just 4 steps.
+Figure~\ref{fig:inpainting} shows that UniCMs can efficiently fill in missing parts of an image with high quality in just 2 to 4 steps, based on the given prompt.
+Meanwhile, Figure~\ref{fig:extrapolation} demonstrates that UniCMs can smoothly complete image extrapolation in just 4 steps.